Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

    - All changes were driven by community feedback gathered through surveys and workshops.

 5. **Visual Improvements**:
-   - Added dynamic, color-coded graphs that update in real-time based on new data.
+   - Added dynamic, color-coded graphs for each CEI component that update in real-time based on new data.

 6. **Accessibility Enhancements**:
    - Simplified language and added tooltips to explain complex metrics.